sjbennett123/polarlarp/content/current_writeups/The Lord Reeve’s Charge/_index.md

 plotline:
 requirements:

 description: Kyumiri Cryptinth comes to town to ask a large task of the adventurers.
-Moutesque must be reclaimed house by house if needed, striking during the Day is the best edge we have.
+Moutesque must be reclaimed house by house if needed, striking during the day is the best edge we have.
 synopsis:
 outcomes:

 number_of_cast_members:
 Roles:
+  - Kyumiri Cryptinth
 props:
 makeup:
 treasure: